MD2Korg/howto.md2k.org/docs/sensors/troubleshooting.md

 <center><iframe src="https://www.youtube.com/embed/2n7HwLWlgtQ" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>

 If you are experiencing poor data quality:

-- Make sure the wrist sensor is paired to the phone with the correct ID number.
-- Make sure the Placement setting is designated for the correct wrist (left or right).
 - Reset the application, wait 15 seconds and check again.
 - Restart the phone, wait one minute and check again.
 - Make sure the wrist sensor is charged.

+For admins only:
+- Make sure the wrist sensor is paired to the phone with the correct ID number.
+- Make sure the Placement setting is designated for the correct wrist (left or right).

 ## mCerebrum app crashing
 If the app crashes perpetually: